-DHEC defines close contact among students and staff in the K-12 setting as those unvaccinated individuals within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period from 48 hours before symptom onset (or specimen collection for an asymptomatic infected person) until the infected person meets criteria for release from isolation.
+DHEC defines close contact among students and staff in the K-12 setting as those individuals not maximally vaccinated who are within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period from 48 hours before symptom onset (or specimen collection for an asymptomatic infected person) until the infected person meets criteria for release from isolation.

-- The close contact definition would exclude students within 3 to 6 feet of an infected student (laboratory-confirmed or a clinically compatible illness) if both the infected student and the exposed student(s) wore masks during the exposure time. - This exception does not apply to teachers, staff, or other adults in the indoor classroom setting. - That means that "close contact" distance for a student can be reduced for students from 6 feet to 3 feet IF BOTH the infected student and the exposed student are both wearing a mask during the exposure time
+The close contact definition would exclude students within 3 to 6 feet of an infected student (laboratory-confirmed or a clinically compatible illness) if the exposed student wore a mask during the exposure time.

+- This exception does not apply to teachers, staff, or other adults in the indoor classroom setting. - That means that "close contact" distance for a student can be reduced for students from 6 feet to 3 feet IF the exposed student wore a mask during the exposure time.

-The standard CDC definition of close contact (less than 6 feet apart, regardless of mask use, for a total of 15 minutes or more) applies to all unvaccinated adults and students, including teachers, staff, or other adults in the school setting, other than the exclusion listed about for students.
+The standard CDC definition of close contact (less than 6 feet apart, regardless of mask use, for a total of 15 minutes or more) applies to all adults and students, not maximally vaccinated, including teachers, staff, or other adults in the school setting, other than the exclusion listed about for students.